NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Bounce is needed on collisions to avoid fluid becoming compressible too easily, however rather than just flipping velocity as I'm currently doing, will probs decompose into normal and tangential reflection components and control these.

 Also still have the issue that smoothing radius is too large, so probs will need to scale up scene units so that  minimum $h$ of $1.0$ is not an issue.

-##### Issues

-Density or Pressure is tending to infinity after some x number of timesteps, not sure what's causing this, results in pressure force been incorrect and exploding...
+(As resolved elsewhere, we can use $h \leq 1$ and we do so, to avoid changing the scene scale, but either option would have worked).

 ____